 There are various ways to get around those limitations if you want proper quality for a reasonable prize:

 If you live in a big city there might be one of many so called “fab labs” sprouting just around the corner.
 For example where I live, in Vienna/Austria, which by far isn’t one of the biggest cities in the world I am aware of at least two of those, being the Metalab and the HappyLab.
-(Here’s a list of fab labs all over the world on wikipedia) If you are a student another choice might be the fact that a lot of universities have 3D-printers available, as far as I’ve heard some of them might even be open to the public to some extend.
+(Here’s a list of most fab labs all over the world) If you are a student another choice might be the fact that a lot of universities have 3D-printers available, as far as I’ve heard some of them might even be open to the public to some extend.

 And finally there are more and more online services appearing where you can just upload your designs, get it produced and shipped directly to your home.
 One I am aware of that has been recommended to me is shapeways.